Neonatal Abstinence Syndrome

 Waa-Ondaadiziikejig

-The goal of this project is to strengthen the tribal capacity to respond to the opioid epidemic by strengthening systems, providing support and services to mothers at risk for, or diagnosed with, an opioid and/or stimulant use disorder.
+The goal of this project is to strengthen the tribal capacity to respond to the opioid epidemic by strengthening systems and providing support/services to mothers at risk for or diagnosed with an opioid and/or stimulant use disorder.
 This includes support and services for their infants and young children, including families affected by neonatal abstinence syndrome (NAS).
-Activities, in this project, reflect the needs of Michigan Tribal communities currently experiencing disproportionately high rates of NAS, OUD and Opioid-related mortality.
-Direct care coordination services will be supported at five (5) Upper Peninsula tribal communities experiencing the highest rates of Perinatal OUD/NAS, including Bay Mills Indian Community, Brimley, MI; Keweenaw; Bay Indian Community, Baraga, MI; Sault Ste.
-Marie Tribe of Chippewa Indians, Sault Ste.
-Marie, MI.; Lac Vieux Desert Tribe of Lake Superior Chippewa, Watersmeet, MI and Hannahville Indian Community, Wilson, MI.
-Community and provider education supports and opportunities will be offered to tribal communities statewide.
+Activities in this project reflect the needs of Michigan tribal communities currently experiencing disproportionately high rates of NAS, OUD, and opioid-related mortality.
+Direct care coordination services will be supported at eight (8) Michigan tribal communities experiencing high rates of perinatal OUD/NAS, including Bay Mills Indian Community — Brimley, MI; Hannahville Indian Community — Wilson, MI; Keweenaw Bay Indian Community — Baraga, MI; Lac Vieux Desert Band of Chippewa Indian Community — Watersmeet, MI; Nottawaseppi Huron Band of the Potawatomi — Fulton, MI; Pokagon Band of Potawatomi — Dowagiac, MI; Saginaw Chippewa Indian Tribe — Mt.
+Pleasant, MI; and Sault Ste.
+Marie Tribe of Chippewa Indians — Sault Ste.
+Marie, MI.
+Community and provider education support and opportunities will be offered to tribal communities statewide.

 For more information contact: